jhumelsine/jhumelsine.github.io/_posts/2024-10-30-abstraction.md

 While there’s basically one layer of abstraction for each Wikipedia page, there are many layers of abstraction within the Wikipedia environment.
 As readers follows the embedded links they dive deeper into details for additional context, but it’s the readers' choice to do so.

 What if a Wikipedia editor didn’t want to create a new page and add an embedded link?
-What if they put the new content in the current page, even if that content strays from the page’s original topic?
+What if they put the new content in the current page, even if that content strayed from the page’s original topic?
 And then another editor adds more content to that content further straying from the page’s original topic?

 This pattern continues.
 Soon, the page becomes bloated with off-topic details.
-The reader most read the entire page, but it may not be obvious which sections are part of the original topic and which sections contain supporting off-topic content.
+The reader must read the entire page, but it may not be obvious which content is part of the original topic and which content contains supporting off-topic content.

 Fortunately, I think that Wikipedia editors tend to keep most pages focused upon the topic and link to other pages as necessary.
 I can’t say that all software developers follow the same practice.